KristopherGBaker/Maaku/README.md

 [![Build Status](https://travis-ci.org/KristopherGBaker/Maaku.svg?branch=master)](https://travis-ci.org/KristopherGBaker/Maaku)

-The Maaku framework provides a Swift wrapper around [cmark-gfm](https://github.com/github/cmark) with the addition of a Swift friendly representation of the AST.
+The Maaku framework provides a Swift wrapper around [cmark-gfm](https://github.com/github/cmark) with the addition of a Swift friendly representation of the AST. gfm extensions for tables, strikethrough, autolinks, and tag filters are supported.

 Maaku also supports a convention for plugins that custom renderers can use.
 One plugin is provided as an example.